-Work has begun to reinstall Turner Prize-winning artist Antony Gormley’s (b.
-1950) 6 TIMES along the Water of Leith in Edinburgh.
-This multi-part sculptural project was originally installed in 2010, and having resolved the complications leading to the removal of four elements of the work installed in the Water of Leith itself, we are now reinstalling these sculptures in their original locations.
+Turner Prize-winning artist Antony Gormley’s (b.
+1950) 6 TIMES has been reinstalled along the Water of Leith in Edinburgh.
+This multi-part sculptural project was originally installed in 2010, and having resolved the complications leading to the removal of four elements of the work installed in the Water of Leith itself, the sculptures are now back in place in their original locations.

 The National Galleries of Scotland has worked closely with the City of Edinburgh Council to resolve the issues relating to the removal of elements of 6 TIMES in 2012, and has received permission to reinstall the four sculptures at Cauldron Weir, Stockbridge, Powderhall and Bonnington.